matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 **1. True or False: If a Google Cloud IAM policy gives you Owner permissions at the project level, your access to a resource in the project may be restricted by a more restrictive policy on that resource.**

-- False.
-Policies are a union of the parent and the resource.
-If a parent policy is less restrictive, it overrides a more restrictive resource policy.
+- False, policies are a union of the parent and the resource.
+- If a parent policy is less restrictive, it overrides a more restrictive resource policy.

-**2. Service accounts are used to provide which of the following?**
+**2. Service accounts used to provide which of the following?**

 - Authentication between Google Cloud services.
 - Key generation and rotation when used with App Engine and Compute Engine.